 Makes 1-1/3 cups (325 mL).

-- To roast the poblanos: Broil or grill them 15 minutes, or until charred and blistered all over, turning as necessary.
+How-To: Roast the poblanos.
+Broil or grill them 15 minutes, or until charred and blistered all over, turning as necessary.
 Place in paper bag, crumple top closed and let sit until cool enough to handle.
 (Or place in medium bowl and cover with plate.)
 Discard skin and seeds.

 Lazy Poblano Lime Aioli

-Homemade Minute Mayo is so miraculously quick and luscious, it would be a shame to substitute commercial mayonnaise.
-However, you could do so as a shortcut: Start with 1-1/4 cups (300 mL) mayonnaise.
-Full-fat mayo works best in this recipe because it is thicker, but lower-fat mayonnaise is an option for calorie-counters.
-Stir in 2 pressed or minced garlic cloves along with the poblanos, cilantro, salt (to taste) and pepper.
-Add more lime juice to taste, as commercial mayonnaise is blander than homemade Minute Mayo.
+Homemade Minute Mayo and Minute Aioli are so miraculously quick and luscious, it would be a shame to prepare this with commercial mayonnaise.
+But okay, if you simply must: Start with 1-1/4 cups (300 mL) store-bought mayonnaise.
+(Full-fat mayo will work best, but the thinner, lower-fat mayonnaise is an option for calorie-counters.)
+Stir in add-ins from recipe.
+Adjust tanginess with more lime juice, as commercial mayonnaise is blander than homemade mayoli.